Thredd Portal

 Sample project image

-Through 10+ external client interviews and 10+ internal stakeholder sessions (operations and sales teams), we identified critical usability and perception issues with the legacy Smart Client product:
+We identified critical usability and perception issues with the legacy Smart Client product:

 • Sales Challenges: The Thredd sales team avoids demoing Smart Client due to its outdated, Windows-only interface, security concerns, and lack of modern web functionality, leading to lost sales.